JSON Field Filtering Preprocessor#

 Common Use Cases#

 The json field filtering preprocessor can down select entries based on fields within the entries.
-This allows for building blacklists and whitelists on data flows to ensure that data either does or does not make it to storage.
+This can be used to build blacklists and whitelists on data flows to ensure that specific data either does or does not make it to storage.

 Example: Simple Whitelisting#